Add Auth Routes

 ...

-For more details around the /logout implementation, review our Logout Endpoint documentation.
+For more details about the Logout Endpoint implementation, review our Logout Endpoint documentation.